wckdrzr/Gaspar/README.md

 - **ExcludeScopes**    `bool`    If true, the "AllowedScopes" section of the Ocelot config will not be outputted.

-For Kotlin and Proto Models (required)
+For Kotlin and Proto Models, and Kotlin Controllers (required)

 - **PackageNamespace**    `string`    Namespace to be used when generating `.kt` and `.proto` file outputs.
 For example, the PackageNamespace value of 'com.wckdzr' produces the following header: